Brian-S-Park/Bash-Clean-motd/README.md

-						Bash Clean Message of the Day!
+# Bash Clean Message of the Day!

-   A simple, clean opening message of the day that displays the operating system version, date, a quote of the day, and whether or not an update is available.
-The quotes will change depending on the day of the week and can be edited in the /quotes folder.
-The "Available updates" message will not appear unless there is an update immediately available to preserve a clean looking  terminal.
+   A simple, clean opening message of the day that displays the operating system version, date, and a quote of the day.
+The quotes can be edited in the /quotes direcotry.
 Below is an example of what your terminal can look like as well.
 I used the tool jp2a by cslarsen (https://github.com/cslarsen/jp2a) to create an ascii image of the ubuntu logo and the ascii image is avialable in the /ascii folder.
 The current code has been updated to center the message depending on any terminal screen size.
 It was a fun little project to introduce myself to bash scripting.
 Thank you for checking out my project!